-A class B license, with necessary endorsements, allows the holder to operate all class C and D vehicles and all other single-unit vehicles.
-The holder of a class B license may tow only vehicles with a gross vehicle weight of 10,000 pounds or less.
+A Class B license, with necessary endorsements, allows the holder to operate all Class C and D vehicles and all other single-unit vehicles.
+The holder of a Class B license may tow only vehicles with a gross vehicle weight of 10,000 pounds or less when operating a Class B power unit.